-- ► the pre-displacement period: this requires efforts to prevent displacement, to the extent feasible and in the best interests of those at risk - ► the event that causes displacement: an understanding of the events causing the displacement is crucial for preventing their recurrence - acute crisis or emergency phase of displacement: periods which are frantic and highly unpredictable and in which immediate protection and assistance efforts are required to ensure basic safety and essential needs with the aim of saving lives - chronic crisis or longer-term displacement: periods in which more stable circumstances are established and in which basic needs are covered by existing services and infrastructure, though often insufficiently, while the displaced await conditions that will enable them to find durable solutions comprising dignified approaches to supporting those affected, such as the restoration of an independent productive capacity - return, local integration or relocation (generally sought once the situation has sufficiently stabilized): this would ideally consist of people being able to return to their pre-displacement place of dwelling, although when this is not feasible, or desirable, local integration or relocation should be an option.
-Return, local integration or relocation should also be accompanied by support to restore the former lives and livelihoods and independence of the affected individuals.
+- ▶ the pre-displacement period: this requires efforts to prevent displacement, to the extent feasible and in the best interests of those at risk.
+It could also mean strengthening the preparedness of communities. - ▶ the event that causes displacement: an understanding of the events causing the displacement is crucial for preventing their recurrence - ▶ acute phase of displacement: periods which are frantic and highly unpredictable and in which immediate protection and assistance efforts are required to ensure basic safety and essential needs with the aim of saving lives - ▶ protracted displacement: periods in which more stable circumstances are established and in which basic needs are covered by existing services and infrastructure, though often insufficiently, while the displaced await conditions that will enable them to find durable solutions comprising dignified approaches to supporting those affected, such as the restoration of an independent productive capacity return, local integration or relocation (generally sought once the situation has sufficiently stabilized): this would ideally consist of people being able to return to their pre-displacement place of dwelling, although when this is not feasible, or desirable, local integration or relocation should be an option.
+Return, local integration or relocation should also be accompanied by support to restore the former lives and livelihoods and independence of the individuals affected.
+The displaced sometimes also prefer a solution that offers various possibilities.
+For instance, they may want to be able to recover their place of origin while retaining the right to stay in the location where they spent their displacement, in order to maintain or increase their livelihood options.